sholleyonline/sholleyonline/README.md

 - 👋 Hi, I’m @sholleyonline
 - 👀 I’m interested in software design and development
-- 🌱 I’m currently using Nodejs, PHP, Java, Python, MySQL, PostgreSQL, Reactjs, React Native, Websocket, e.t.c for Software development.
+- 🌱 I’m currently using Nodejs, PHP, Java, Python, MySQL, PostgreSQL, Reactjs, React Native, Websocket, Swift, e.t.c for Software development.
 - 🌱 I'm also an IT instructor at a reputable IT Training Institute.
 - 💞️ I’m looking to collaborate on project developments
 - 📫 How to reach me sholleyonline@gmail.com